 Thanks for getting this far!
 I hope you enjoy this easy apple custard galette as much as we did0- it is truely delicious, perfectly sweet and spiced, flakey, buttery, cosy and so, so comforting.
 If you do make it we would LOVE a review below- leaving a simple rating, comment or question helps us so much, and helps other readers too.
 We appreciate your feedback so much.

-If you want some other delicious vegan baking recipes, you might enjoy:
+We hope you love this Easy apple custard galette and if you want some other delicious vegan baking recipes, you might enjoy:

 - Vegan chocolate chunk banana loaf with tahini